-Paper copies of our Careers Policy can be supplied to families free of charge on request and Anne-Marie is always happy to discuss any aspect of the programme and how best we can support your young person – please feel free to contact her for more information or speak to your pastoral lead.
+Paper copies of our Careers Policy can be supplied to families free of charge on request and the team are always happy to discuss any aspect of the programme and how best we can support your young person – please feel free to contact us for more information or speak to your pastoral lead.

 Provider Access Statement